-Docker Guide
+Docker / Singularity Guide

 The default entry point is whippersnap4 (four-view batch rendering). whippersnap1 (single-view snapshot and rotation video) can be invoked by overriding the entry point.